pamil/kamilkokot.com/content/blog/symfony-extension-2.1-behat-with-symfony-5/index.md

 [Friends of Behat's SymfonyExtension][fob-se] becomes more and more popular as the downloads rose almost fivefold in the last year.
 I'm happy to announce the new release bringing support for Symfony 5 and PHP 7.4, together with functional improvements.

-If you haven't get to know it before, I'd recommend to [read the last release announcement][fob-se-20-blogpost].
+If you haven't got to know it before, I'd recommend to [reading last release announcement][fob-se-20-blogpost].

 ### Symfony 5 and PHP 7.4 support

-With Symfony 5 and PHP 7.4 released in late November 2019, adding a support for it was only a matter of time.
+With Symfony 5 and PHP 7.4 released in late November 2019, adding support for it was only a matter of time.
 Behat officially started supporting those in early February 2020 and SymfonyExtension was ready for it shortly after.

 Unfortunately, Mink ecosystem was lagging behind.
 Since most of the projects rely on both Behat and Mink, I've decided to fork those libraries to Friends of Behat organisation.
-This way I could quickly release drop-in replacements for problematic libraries, having Symfony 5 support as my only objective - any other improvements or changes are currently not accepted.
+This way, I could quickly release drop-in replacements for problematic libraries, having Symfony 5 support as my only objective - any other improvements or changes are currently not accepted.

 The mentioned packages are `behat/mink`, `behat/mink-extension` and `behat/mink-browserkit-driver`.
-In order to use the forked versions, replace `behat` with `friends-of-behat` in their name, ending up with `friends-of-behat/mink`, `friends-of-behat/mink-extension` and `friends-of-behat/mink-browserkit-driver` respectively.
+To use the forked versions, replace `behat` with `friends-of-behat` in their name, ending up with `friends-of-behat/mink`, `friends-of-behat/mink-extension` and `friends-of-behat/mink-browserkit-driver` respectively.